-Now after the scan is finished we can see services and port that are open (due to the scope of the walkthrough im showing solutions first then what wouldnt work.) we will focus on port 135 whhich is msrpc and port 445 as SMB is enabled and we can see its associated with Windows 2016 server.
+Now after the scan is finished we can see services and ports that are open (due to the scope of the walkthrough I'm showing solutions first then what wouldn't work).
+We will focus on port 135 which is MSRPC and port 445 as SMB is enabled and we can see it's associated with Windows 2016 server.

-Trying SMBmap -H or any SMBclient wont do us any good or enum4linux ( will show after root) now ive seen other people recommend LDAPSEARCH or a tool such as Windapsearch.py but that is mostly unesessary and since we have a bind RPC on port 135 we will be able to rpcclient into it with a null value.
+Trying SMBmap -H or any SMBclient won't do us any good or enum4linux (will show after root).
+Now I've seen other people recommend LDAPSEARCH or a tool such as Windapsearch.py but that is mostly unnecessary and since we have a bind RPC on port 135 we will be able to rpcclient into it with a null value.
 With the command of rpcclient -U '' -N (ip)

-And After we log in the rpcclientwith no creds you can do Help and it will show you a great ammount of commands you can do.
+And after we log in the rpcclient with no creds you can do Help and it will show you a great amount of commands you can do.
 RPC over LDAP: Some systems use RPC protocols on top of or alongside LDAP for more complex operations, especially for Microsoft Active Directory (AD) environments.
 RPC allows for more sophisticated interactions than basic LDAP queries.

 Now that that was established I then did the command of enumdomusers and it will dump all the user accounts associated with this Domain.
 You can also get this by typing querydispinfo but we will just do the first one.

-After making the list of users and saving it , you will need to go ahead and download a Tool called Impacket , by Forta and can be downloaded and set up from their github at https://github.com/fortra/impacket just copy and paste that into a browser.
+After making the list of users and saving it, you will need to go ahead and download a Tool called Impacket, by Fortra and can be downloaded and set up from their GitHub at https://github.com/fortra/impacket just copy and paste that into a browser.

-After doownloading and seting it up properly what we will be doing is called "AS-REP Roasting" AS-REP Roasting is a type of cyber attack that exploits a vulnerability in Kerberos, a widely used authentication protocol.
-Specifically, it targets user accounts that do not require Kerberos pre-authentication, allowing attackers to perform offline password cracking attacks so with the user list we made we will be checking if they they do not require Kerberos Pre auth and we will be doing it with the command of GetNPUsers.py htb.local/ -dc-ip 10.129.231.189 -no-pass -usersfile users indicating the users list as well as the domain and ip.
+After downloading and setting it up properly what we will be doing is called "AS-REP Roasting".
+AS-REP Roasting is a type of cyber attack that exploits a vulnerability in Kerberos, a widely used authentication protocol.
+Specifically, it targets user accounts that do not require Kerberos pre-authentication, allowing attackers to perform offline password cracking attacks.

-Now for this to work since it will be a offline brute force attack you will need your wordlist such as Rockyou.txt In the image above shows me putting the hash into a text file now we would run the attack with John to crack the password using rockyou.txt of john hash.txt -w=(directory of wordlist)
+Now for this to work since it will be an offline brute force attack you will need your wordlist such as Rockyou.txt.
+In the image above shows me putting the hash into a text file now we would run the attack with John to crack the password using rockyou.txt of john hash.txt -w=(directory of wordlist)

-After that finishes we see that that the password was cracked with the pass of s3rvice and with that we can try to login with Evil-winrm to see whats there and we can do that with the command of evil-winrm -i (your ip) -u svc-alfresco -p 's3rvice'
+After that finishes we see that the password was cracked with the pass of s3rvice and with that we can try to login with Evil-winrm to see what's there and we can do that with the command of evil-winrm -i (your ip) -u svc-alfresco -p 's3rvice'

 And right after if you navigate to the Desktop you should find the user flag.

-Afterwards you will want to crack out that bloodhound.
-Yes the next step will be using BloodHound to look more into the AD infrastructure and see all of the groups and Account associated within the enviroment.
-If you need a guide to set up the tool go to here for refrence -> https://bloodhound.specterops.io/get-started/quickstart/community-edition-quickstart <- .
+Afterwards you will want to crack out that BloodHound.
+Yes the next step will be using BloodHound to look more into the AD infrastructure and see all of the groups and Account associated within the environment.
+If you need a guide to set up the tool go to here for reference -> https://bloodhound.specterops.io/get-started/quickstart/community-edition-quickstart.

 Go ahead and copy and paste it to learn how to set it up if needed.
 Once set up go ahead and start it.

-Now after the scan finishes and it populates the json files , you then drag and rop them into bloodhound for inspection.
+Now after the scan finishes and it populates the json files, you then drag and drop them into BloodHound for inspection.

 After waiting for it to load I usually go "Shortest path to domain admin."
-Now from here to root the priveledge escalation is ALL about Permissions and we see the misconfigured Permissions in the bloodhound scan and take advantage of them.
+Now from here to root the privilege escalation is ALL about Permissions and we see the misconfigured Permissions in the BloodHound scan and take advantage of them.

 From selecting svc-alfresco account to see its path to domain admin it shows us the path of all the groups / permissions associated with it.

-Now from above we can see svc-alfresco is a member of "Privledged IT accounts" as well as "Account Operators" Account Operators and people in the group are allowed to create and modify users and add them to non protected groups to any.
+Now from above we can see svc-alfresco is a member of "Privileged IT accounts" as well as "Account Operators".
+Account Operators and people in the group are allowed to create and modify users and add them to non protected groups to any.

 Next to make the magic happen we will need to use a tool called PowerView that can be downloaded here https://github.com/PowerShellMafia/PowerSploit/blob/dev/Recon/PowerView.ps1

-Now this step is important for the rest of it to work , you simply just Import the Module in powersherll with the command of Import-Module ./PowerView.ps1
+Now this step is important for the rest of it to work, you simply just Import the Module in PowerShell with the command of Import-Module ./PowerView.ps1

 Now after that I decided to make a user account named "deeznutz" and as well add the account to "Exchange Windows Permission" Group as well as "Remote Management Users" with the following commands:

-And with that done since the PowerView Module was already Imported we can do the following commands to then give deeznuts DSync rights lol.
+And with that done since the PowerView Module was already Imported we can do the following commands to then give deeznutz DSync rights.

-We will be adding the DSync right to deeznutz lol with the following commands : $pass = convertto-securestring 'abc123!' -asplain -force as well as $cred = new-object system. management. automation.pscredential('htb\deeznutz', $pass) and finally Add-ObjectACL -PrincipalIdentity john -Credential $cred -Rights DCSync
+We will be adding the DSync right to deeznutz with the following commands: $pass = convertto-securestring 'abc123!' -asplain -force as well as $cred = new-object system.management.automation.pscredential('htb\deeznutz', $pass) and finally Add-ObjectACL -PrincipalIdentity deeznutz -Credential $cred -Rights DCSync

 And FINALLY we can log into the account using psexec.py in impacket using the hash with the command of psexec.py administrator@(your ip) -hashes (your hash)